 From distracted driving to intoxication to speeding and failure to yield, careless motorists engage in a wide range of behaviors that put pedestrians at unacceptable risk.
 But even if pedestrians are partly at fault for their injuries, they can still recover compensation.

 Pedestrians are extremely vulnerable to severe injuries with lifelong consequences if hit by a car.
 Medical expenses can easily reach the hundreds of thousands or millions of dollars.
 Many pedestrian accident victims are left permanently disabled and unable to work or care for themselves.
-The physical, emotional, and financial impacts can be devastating.
+The physical, emotional, and financial impacts can be devastating, warranting compensation for pain and suffering and loss of enjoyment of life.

-If you or a family member suffered harm from a negligent driver while walking, you should immediately speak to a personal injury attorney to learn your legal rights.
+If you suffered harm from a negligent driver while walking, you should consider immediately speaking to a pedestrian accident attorney to learn your legal rights.
 You may be entitled to substantial compensation for medical bills, lost income, pain and suffering, and other damages.

-The driver’s insurance company may try to shift blame onto you and pay as little as possible.
-An experienced lawyer will fight against these tactics and work tirelessly to get you the full compensation you need and deserve.
+The driver's insurance company may try to shift blame onto you and pay as little as possible.
+An experienced lawyer can fight against these tactics and work tirelessly to get you maximum compensation.

 No one should suffer due to a driver's negligence.
 Pedestrians have the right to safety.
 By holding dangerous drivers accountable through legal action, we can get justice for injured pedestrians and help make our roads safer for everyone.

-If you or a loved one suffered injuries in a pedestrian accident, don’t wait to get the legal advocacy you need.
+If you suffered injuries in a pedestrian accident, don't wait to get the legal advocacy you need.
 Contact the dedicated pedestrian accident lawyers at William Mattar Law Offices today at (716) 444-4444 or through our online form for a free consultation.